DFO-Ocean-Navigator/Ocean-Navigator-Manual/README.md

   >
 </iframe>

-## How to modify point plot range and add multiple variables
+## How to modify Point plot range and add multiple variables

 <iframe
   width="853"